 It can be extremely frustrating to see all of your hard work in the garden ruined by squirrels.
 Unfortunately, without lethal control the problem won’t get any better; especially if your lawn is being dug up.

 There are however a couple of methods you can use to prevent squirrels from digging up your bulbs.
-For example laying chicken wire on top of your bulbs before they emerge.
-This will allow the plants to grown through the wire and stop the squirrels from digging.
-Another method would be to place a wire cage over the bulbs and remove it one they have emerged.
+For example, laying chicken wire on top of your bulbs before they emerge.
+This will allow the plants to grow through the wire and stop the squirrels from digging.
+Another method would be to place a wire cage over the bulbs and remove it once they have emerged.

-If you choose to go down the route of lethal control then always remember that dispatching an animal shouldn’t be taken lightly and you should always use the most humane method possible.
+If you choose to go down the route of lethal control, then always remember that dispatching an animal shouldn’t be taken lightly.
+You should always use the most humane method possible.